icopy-site/awesome/docs/awesome/free-for-dev.md

    * [tinypng.com](https://tinypng.com/) — API to compress and resize PNG and JPEG images, offers 500 compressions for free each month
    * [transloadit.com](https://transloadit.com/) — Handles file uploads and encoding of video, audio, images, documents.
 Free for Open source, charities, and students via the GitHub Student Developer Pack.
 Commercial applications get 2 GB free for test driving
    * [uploadcare.com](https://uploadcare.com/hub/developers/) — Uploadcare provides media pipeline  with ultimate toolkit based on cutting-edge algorithms.
 All features are available for developers absolutely for free: File Uploading API and UI, Image CDN and Origin Services, Adaptive Delivery and Smart Compression.
+   * [imagekit.io](https://imagekit.io) – Image CDN with automatic optimization, real-time transformation, and storage that you can integrate with existing setup in minutes.
+Free plan includes up to 20GB bandwidth per month.

 ## Design and UI